 - Already layered, so can be a faster alternative to a flat diaper

 - Adjustable as baby grows

-- Still need to fold into a diaper-like shape to fit baby
+- Still need to be folded into a diaper-like shape to fit the baby

-- Need safety pins, clips or fasteners to secure
+- Require safety pins, clips or fasteners to secure

 - Again, this option can be difficult if your baby goes to a sitter or daycare